cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/date-and-time-types-and-functions/return-system-date-and-time-values.md

 #### Remarks

-SQL statements can refer to SYSUTCDATETIME anywhere they can refer to a **datetime2** expression.
+SQL statements can refer to `SYSUTCDATETIME` anywhere they can refer to a **datetime2** expression.

-SYSUTCDATETIME is a nondeterministic function.
-Views and expressions that reference this function in a column cannot be indexed.
+`SYSUTCDATETIME` is a nondeterministic function.
+You can't index views and expressions that reference this function.

-**Example 1: Showing Formats Returned by Date and Time functions**
+#### Example 1: Show formats returned by Date and Time functions

 ```sql
 SELECT